 Walls, cars, shoes, clothes...

 Ramzi didn’t limit himself to street art and worked for a while as a DJ and in music production.
+His passion for Chicago house music led to his success as a promoter and party organizer, and then DJing and setting up his own record labels, ‘Dirty Musik’ and ‘Bossley Records’.
 This experience helped nourish his creative side and from street art, he eventually moved on to become a pop artist.
 You can now see him paint on canvas, but not exclusively - cars, clothes or shoes are also perfectly acceptable media to apply his colorful spray paint.

 Ramzi will be coming for two weeks in January as an artist-in-residence at Ecole Bilingue.
 He will be working with the 5th grade students on a large mural on the wall located on the basketball court.
 “I want to introduce students to graffiti art and work with them on sketching, and ultimately create this mural,” explains Ramzi.